fubicales2016/fogbowcloud.org/content/pages/install-plugins.md

 # Resource Cloud Scheme
 compute_occi_resource_scheme=http://schemas.openstack.org/template/resource#

-# Image (property format: compute_occi_image_image-name).
-You can add as many image as you want.
-# Example (this image will be referenced as linuxx86):
-compute_occi_image_fogbow-linux-x86=cadf2e29-7216-4a5e-9364-cf6513d5f1fd

 # Network ID (This property is required only if user project has more than one network available)
 # Example:
 compute_occi_network_id=ea51ed0c-0e8a-448d-8202-c79777109ffe